JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_2006_Spring.md

 Society representatives should be chosen for qualities that match the tasks of the TDA.
 The Assembly can select the best members for the Council when the delegates, themselves, have attended Council meetings, know how it functions, and appreciate the kind of volunteers the Council needs to function effectively.
 Knowledge of The Fellowship Constitution and how the organization functions is also important.
 Of course, there is no substitute for knowing candidates personally and being aware of their contributions to the revelation.
 Finally, Society representatives who are level-headed and team players contribute greatly to the Assembly’s deliberative process.
 Each Delegate must have read _The Urantia Book_ in its entirety.

 Intelligent and trained representation.
-The survival of democracy is dependent on successful representative government; and that is conditioned upon the practice of electing to public offices only those individuals who are technically trained, intellectually competent, socially loyal, and morally fit. [[UB 71:2.14](/en/The_Urantia_Book/71#p2_14)]
+The survival of democracy is dependent on successful representative government; and that is conditioned upon the practice of electing to public offices only those individuals who are technically trained, intellectually competent, socially loyal, and morally fit. <a id="a230_303"></a>[[UB 71:2.14](/en/The_Urantia_Book/71#p2_14)]

 ## This ‘n That